-It seems the plan had been for Paul to lay low a few days until his pals rejoined him.
-But there was no such thing as "laying low" for Paul.
+It seems the plan had been for Paul to lay low a few days until his pals caught up.
+But there was no such thing as "lying low" for Paul.
 "Now while Paul waited for them at Athens, his spirit was provoked within him when he saw that the city was given over to idols."

-Athens, Greece was perhaps the most famous city of the antiquity.
-It was home to the Olympic Games, the Acropolis, the colossal Parthenon.
-It was also the birthplace of democracy, and Greek philosophy.
-Socrates, Plato, Aristotle originated theories in Athens.
+Athens, Greece was perhaps the most famous city of the ancient world.
+It was spectacular - culturally, intellectually, architecturally.
+Athens was home to the Olympic Games, the Acropolis, the colossal Parthenon.

+Athens was the birthplace of democracy, and Greek philosophy.
+Socrates, Plato, and Aristotle - as well as a host of other wise guys - originated theories in Athens.